 Email marketing remains a strong customer outreach tool for small businesses, even during the age of Tik-Tok®.
 Launching an email marketing campaign might sound overwhelming but the payoff may lead to increased brand awareness and sales.
 Here are a few tips and tricks to help get you started.

 Choose a platform

 Email marketing apps help you create messages, build subscriber lists, automate workflows and more.
 PC Magazine® rates 20+ features of 10 popular services here.
 Take a look and choose one that fits all of your marketing needs and is easy to implement.
 Some also integrate with other software solutions you may already be using, like customer relationship management or website platform software.

 Make it easy to subscribe… and unsubscribe

 Many small business owners who send out regular newsletters to their email list don’t have a subscription box or option on their website to solicit new subscribers.
 If you make it hard for customers and visitors to your website to subscribe, you’ll miss opportunities that may affect your bottom line.
 It’s equally important, and key to compliance regulations, to have an unsubscribe link in a visible spot in the header or footer of your emails.

 Brand your email to look like a pro

 When you contact current and potential clients and customers, you want to have a clear and concise look and message.
 There are several easy steps you can take to improve the look, tone and voice of your emails:

 - Add your logo

-Avoid glaring errors!
+Avoid glaring errors.
 A simple typo can turn off your readers fast.
-When you’ve written and tweaked copy, it’s hard to proofread all by yourself.
+When you’ve written and tweaked the copy, it’s hard to proofread all by yourself.
 Ask an employee with strong writing skills to give your message a thorough review.
-If you need help in this area, look into Grammarly, an online service that automatically detects grammar, spelling, punctuation and other common style mistakes in your writing.
+If you need help in this area, look into Grammarly®, an online service that automatically detects grammar, spelling, punctuation and other common style mistakes in your writing.